ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 The command prompts for the user's password and then runs the MongoDB command-line client to connect to the database.

-The option `--start` must come before the parameters, otherwise connection information is just returned and the MongoDB Shell is not started.
+The option `--start` must come before the parameters, otherwise connection information is returned and the MongoDB Shell is not started.
 {: .tip}

 ## Using the self-signed certificate